themarkos/canvaquizgenerator/README.md

 This is a free to use program by GIGA CHAD LLC

-To Use the program change the parts with all bold words.
+To use the program change the parts with all bold words.
 CHOOSE OUTPUT FOLDER
 YOUR CLAUDE 3 Haiku API

-In The prompt change
+In the prompt change
 ENTER NICHE